metabase/metabase/docs/administration-guide/localization.md

 ### First day of the week

 If you need to, you can change the first day of the week for your instance (the default is Sunday).
-Setting the first day of the week affects things like grouping by week and filtering in GUI queries ([simple](../users-guide/04-asking-questions.html) and [custom questions](../users-guide/custom-questions.html) composed in the notebook editor).
-This setting does not affect [SQL queries](../users-guide/writing-sql.html).
+Setting the first day of the week affects things like grouping by week and filtering in question built using the [query builder](../users-guide/04-asking-questions.html).
+This setting doesn't affect [SQL queries](../users-guide/writing-sql.html).

 ### Localization options